 Review: I can think of few all ages visual novels which can coherently convey what it means to love as well as AIdol.
 In a world where idols are all the rage and virtual divas such as Vocaloids are commonplace, players can definitely find themselves relating to Hana’s experiences and embracing this setting where virtual idols are beloved.

 One of the strong points regarding ebi-hime’s writing is how relevant the themes and characters are to the modern Western audience.
 This can be observed in AIdol due to the quiet yet noticeable discussions regarding gender.
-These very delicate subjects are certainly not recent in origin and are obviously intentional in scope, of course.
+These very delicate subjects are certainly not recent in origin and are obviously international in scope, of course.
 However, ebi-hime has demonstrated she is able to gracefully navigate and explore topics in a way which sets the standard high for other visual novels.

 The way the main character, Hana, and other individuals are enthralled with virtual idols can also potentially resonate with players since there are, as mentioned earlier, people who are similarly captivated with idols and Vocaloids in real life.
 While the technology shown in AIdol is a bit beyond the scope and capabilities of modern science and programming, the arguments for and against the fascination regarding virtual idols should still sound very familiar to many players who have had to explain, to disbelieving friends and family members, why they love idol groups like Aqours despite never seeing them in person or why they adore Hatsune Miku even though she’s not really a person.